 Truth to be told, in the future no one knows how advancements in AI will affect our lives.
 We have to wait and watch.
 But one thing is sure – it will definitely change the way we consume technology.

-What are the implications for ITSM?
+What are the implications of AI?

 Whenever there’s an emerging technology, businesses are often the ones affected the most (at least at first).
 Businesses go through a whirlpool of changes.
 A recent report by Gartner stated that “AI will be among the top five investment priorities for more than 30 % of CIOs” and “AI Technologies will be in almost every new software product by 2020.”

 In terms of IT service management (ITSM) – AI will definitely change ITSM processes and practices.
 Let’s dig a little deeper to see how AI will change future ITSM solutions.

 When many of us think of AI, the first thing that pops into our mind is voice assistance (likely thanks to our mobile phones and intelligent speakers and their voice-based AI capabilities).

 I remember when I first used Google assistance – every day I would ask what’s the weather like.
 The novelty lasted for a few days, and then I realized that I could just have a weather widget on my home screen.
 Similarly, a lot of straight forward questions we ask are a waste of time.

 So, the question that needs to be asked is how to make voice assistance useful in an ITSM product.

 A simple answer is that we need to move beyond gimmicks.
 In my opinion, simple queries such as “How many open tickets are there?” are useless, when almost all top ITSM tools have powerful dashboards.
 We need more useful use cases.